 Amazon Kindle Oasis (2017) full review

-Following the impressive debut of the Oasis last year, Amazon is back with a new model of the premium eReader with a tweaked design and a lower price.
+Following the impressive debut of the Oasis, Amazon is back with a new model of the premium eReader with a tweaked design and a lower price.
 Here's our Kindle Oasis 2017 review.

 It's getting a bit confusing but this new Kindle is the 2nd-generation of the Oasis and the 9th-generation Kindle overall.
 Let's take a look at what's on offer.

 It's worth noting that the Oasis has been upgraded for a 2019 model, although it's not hugely different to this one, the main upgrade being a warm light.

 The fact that there is now a 2019 model (reviewed here), means that the 2017 Oasis we reviewed here has now been reduced in price.
 You can get it for £199, down for £229.
 Pretty good when you consider that the original Oasis came in at £269.

 With the 2019 model really only adding a warm light - and taking away the option for a magnetic case - this older model is actually a better buy while Amazon still has stock.

 We loved the radical new wedge shape introduced with the original Oasis and Amazon has stuck with this for the 2017 model.

 It goes all the way down to 3.4mm and the design means that most of the weight is in your hand.
 It is a little harder to hold due to the bigger screen, namely for those with smaller hands though.

 Once again there are physical buttons for page turns as well as the touchscreen and the wedge shape can be turned 180 degrees to be held in either hand.